ServiceStack/PocoDynamo/README.md

 ### Try out [PocoDynamo Live](http://gistlyn.com/pocodynamo-todo)

-A great way to try out PocoDynamo is on [gistlyn.com](http://gistlyn.com) which lets you immediately run and explore PocoDynamo features from the comfort of your own browser without needing to install anything:
+A great way to try out PocoDynamo is on [gistlyn.com](http://gistlyn.com) which lets you immediately run and explore PocoDynamo features from the comfort of your browser with zero software install:

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/aws/gistlyn-pocodynamo.png)](http://gistlyn.com/pocodynamo-todo)